Editor’s Note: This post was originally published in November 2018 and has been updated.

 Some employers are ahead of the curve and already have a robust ‘mental wellbeing at work’ strategy in place.
 Others are taking steps to address the issue, but there are still significant numbers of employers who have no strategy for supporting mental wellbeing at work at all.
 In these unprecedented times, some sort of mental health strategy at work to build resilience is vital for business success.

 Mental health is part of our overall health and refers to how we feel, think and behave.
 It includes our emotional, psychological and social wellbeing.
 Many people associate poor mental health with severe mental health problems, such as schizophrenia or bipolar disorder.

 However, mental illness covers a broad spectrum of feelings and behaviours, such as feeling overloaded, burnt out or overwhelmed, and unable to cope.
-For more information on what mental health problems are, see mental health charity, Mind’s guide here.
+For more information on what mental health problems are, see the guide from mental health charity, Mind here.

 What is work-related stress?

 According to HSE, work-related stress is defined as “a harmful reaction that people have to undue pressures and demands placed on them at work.”